-Agistri, also called Angistri, is a small, pine covered island close to the island of Aegina in the Saronic Gulf that lies south of Athens.
+Agistri, also called Angistri, is a small, pine covered island close to Aegina in the Saronic Gulf that lies south of the Greek capital of Athens.

-It is very small, with an area of about 13 sq km, making it the smallest of the the inhabited Saronic group of slands.
+It is very small, with an area of about 13 sq km, making it the smallest of the inhabited island in the Saronic group.

 Agistri is a quiet backwater, free of cars and with little in the way of nightlife outside the few hotels in the three main settlements of Skala, Milos and Limenaria.

-Milos is where nor people live but Skala is the most recently developed of the island's resorts and this is where most tourist visitors choose to stay when on holiday.
+Milos is where most people live but Skala is the most developed of the island's resorts and the main tourist centre.

-Easily reached from the Athens port at Piraeus, Agisti lies just 22 nautical miles offshore and about four nautical from Aegina.
+Easily reached from the Athens port of Piraeus, Angistri lies just 22 nautical miles offshore and only four nautical miles from Aegina.

 Agistri is a popular holiday island for working Greeks from the mainland and prices tend to be lower than more up-market Greek islands.